Ragged Island, Bahamas: Duncan Town

 Duncan Town is the only settlement in the entire Ragged Island chain and is situated within a bay of shallow water.
 The island contains a small airstrip, a harbor, and a lighthouse.
 A tower on the south end of the island is visible from ships transiting the Old Bahama Channel.

 Most of the inhabitants on the island are direct descendants of the original settlers and they bear their original family names, such as Moxey, Curling, Lockhart, Maycock, Munroe, Joffre, Wallace, and Wilson.
 One of the surnames Maycock originated from Maycock Cay.
 The familiar heritage and their remoteness have resulted in the islands being part of the “family islands” or “out island”.
 Although the island is remote and sparsely populated, many of its descendants have taken important roles within sailing & maritime affairs, politics, athletics, entertainment, and business.

-In September 2017, the Prime Minister invoked a mandatory evacuation order for all members of the community to leave the island to allow for cleanup and the restoration of services, following a devastating hit by hurricane Irma.
-Eighteen residents who had not evacuated prior to the storm were affected by the request, which included the offer of an airlift to New Providence.
+In September 2017, the prime minister invoked a mandatory evacuation order for all members of the community to leave the island to allow for cleanup and the restoration of services, following a devastating hit by Hurricane Irma.
+Eighteen residents who had not evacuated before the storm were affected by the request, which included the offer of an airlift to New Providence.
 The prime minister subsequently offered to consider redevelopment of a more robust community if residents were agreeable.

 As of March 2019, there are only limited attempts at restoring the island.
-In a speech on March 19, the Prime Minister evaded reporters questions concerning the proposed solar farm for the island.
+In a speech on March 19, the prime minister evaded reporters questions concerning the proposed solar farm for the island.
 Construction of the solar farm began in December 2019.
 With the battery storage system finalized, the system is expected to supply at least 90% of the island's energy needs.
 The solar field was essentially completed in early February 2020 and was commissioned by the end of February.

 Communications

-In August 2005, a contract was signed with TYCO International to deploy a fiber-optic submarine cable in a self-healing ring topology, connecting 14 islands of the Bahamas; namely: New Providence, Andros, Eleuthera, Exuma, Long Island, Ragged Island, Inagua, Mayaguana, San Salvador, Rum Cay, Cat Island, Abaco, Crooked Island and Grand Bahama, at a cost of $60 million.
+In August 2005, a contract was signed with TYCO International to deploy a fiber-optic submarine cable in a self-healing ring topology, connecting 14 islands of the Bahamas (New Providence, Andros, Eleuthera, Exuma, Long Island, Ragged Island, Inagua, Mayaguana, San Salvador, Rum Cay, Cat Island, Abaco, Crooked Island and Grand Bahama) at a cost of $60 million.

 Transportation

-The island relies on the "mail boat" for transportation to and from the major islands, as well as for freight and commerce.
+The island relies on the "mail boat" for transportation to and from the major islands as well as for freight and commerce.

 The island is also served by Duncan Town Airport.
 Upgrades to the Duncan Town Airport (funded by the European Union) were commenced in 2006 at a cost of $650,000.

-The dredging and construction of a dock in Ragged Island commenced in 2006, at an estimated cost of some $3.5 million.
+The dredging and construction of a dock in Ragged Island commenced in 2006 at an estimated cost of some $3.5 million.

+Politics

+For elections to the House of Assembly of the Bahamas, Ragged Island is in the constituency "The Exumas and Ragged Island".

 Little Ragged Island

-This small island of 93 ha (230 acres) is privately owned and was listed for sale in March 2021 according to CNN.
-The island sold for eleven million USD in February 2021.
+This island of 730 acres is privately owned, and was listed for sale in March 2021 according to CNN.